nbragin4/cookiecutter/docs/advanced/dict_variables.rst

     {% endfor %}

-Cookiecutter is using `Jinja2's for expression <https://jinja.palletsprojects.com/en/latest/templates/#for>`_ to iterate over the items in the dictionary.
+Scaffoldrom is using `Jinja2's for expression <https://jinja.palletsprojects.com/en/latest/templates/#for>`_ to iterate over the items in the dictionary.